Skip to content

 5. Confirm networking and ports

-• kubectl get svc -n <namespace> for service exposure.
+• kubectl get svc -n <namespace> for service exposure

 Database Connection Issues

-• Verify database is running
+• Verify the database service is running

 • Check connection string format